ronospace/cyclesync-period-tracker/APP_STORE_METADATA.md

 **Version 1.0 - Initial Release**

-Welcome to CycleSync!
+Welcome to FlowSense!
 We're excited to bring you a comprehensive menstrual health tracking experience with privacy and user control at its core.

 ✨ **New Features:**
 - Complete cycle tracking with flow intensity monitoring